JustinNew/Leetcode-Python-Solutions/README.md

   - Remember to use Dummy Head Node to make life easier.
   - Use two points for many problems.
+  - Partition List: separate one list into two lists and then combine together.
+Example: 86 Partition List

 ### Array/List problems